yassh-pandey/detangled-challenge/README.md

 - click on the image for a better view if it's not readable <br /> <br />
 ![API response](https://github.com/yassh-pandey/detangled-challenge/blob/master/detangledAPI.png)

+# The webapp is not responsive so for desired behaviour / experience please run it on a desktop / laptop browser.

 # A sample of how the UI looks:
 ![UI gif](https://github.com/yassh-pandey/detangled-challenge/blob/master/WebAppGif.gif)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).